Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_4/note.md

 console.log(thirdElement);
 ```

-We positioned the variables in the same manner as the values are in the array.
-So in a way, it is as if we are creating array.
+We positioned the variables in the same manner as the values in the array.
+So in a way, it is as if we are creating an array.
 The above would have been:

 ```js
 const numbers = [1, 2, 3];